mne-tools/mne-cpp/doc/gh-pages/pages/learn/mnescan.md

 ---
-title: MNE Scan
+title: MNE Scan GUI
 has_children: true
 parent: Learn
 nav_order: 1
 ---
-# Learn
+# MNE Scan GUI

 Below are some guides to get you started with MNE Scan.